-- 1. All new students must attend an orientation that is held the Thursday of the week before start of every semester - 2.
+- 1. All new students must attend an orientation that is held the Thursday of the week before the start of every semester - 2.
 New students must prepare a plan of study and receive approval from an advisor, within the first month of their first semester.
 Forms will be available on the CSE web-site. - 3.
 Students must receive a graduate advisor's approval for any change to their initial plan of study. - 4.
 Graduation check (required for all students intending to graduate): - a.
 A student in Plan III (course only) must enroll in the CSE Department for their selected final project MS course within the first two weeks. - b.
 Students must apply for graduation through the UCDAccess student portal between the first day of registration for the term and census date for the term they are intending to graduate. - c.
-Students apply for admission to candidacy by completing the required forms.
+Students may apply for admission to candidacy by completing the required forms.
 The form is on-line located on the Computer Science web-site.
 The form must be completed at the beginning of the semester the student intends to graduate (deadlines are published by the Graduate School every semester).
-Students must make an appointment and meet with a graduate advisor to have their application for candidacy approved.
+Students must make an appointment and meet with a graduate advisor to have their application for candidacy approved. - d.
+Students in MS thesis option, must follow Graduate School guidelines for thesis preparation, submission, and deadlines.